International Development Consulting Project Travel Fund

 Documentation

-After completion of travel, and in order to receive funds from the Tamer Center for Social Enterprise, the following is required by June 1 (no reimbursements for projects in the prior academic year will be processed after this deadline).
+After completion of travel, and in order to receive funds from the Tamer Institute for Social Enterprise and Climate Change, the following is required by June 1 (no reimbursements for projects in the prior academic year will be processed after this deadline).
 Please read this section carefully before you travel, as incorrect paperwork significantly delays processing of payments.
 Team leaders should ensure that all team members who travel submit their expenses at the same time.

 - Payment receipts